UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 3. Create your Azure application.

-4. Create a new Service Principal Name for the Azure application.
+4. Create a new service principal name for the Azure application.

-5. Assign the appropriate **Role** to your Service Principal Name.
+5. Assign the appropriate **Role** to your service principal name.

 6. Grant Azure AD permissions to your Azure application.